pierrebeitz/dotfiles/README.md

-# My Dotfiles #
+# My Dotfiles

-A set of dotfiles inspired by those of mathiasbynens, paulirish, chrishunt, and garybernhardt.
+A set of dotfiles inspired by those of mathiasbynens, paulirish, chrishunt, [vasiliy.yorkin](https://github.com/vyorkin-personal/d), and garybernhardt.

-compose to ctrl
-`sudo vi /etc/default/keyboard`
-add `ctrl:nocaps` to `XKBOPTIONS`
-`sudo dpkg-reconfigure keyboard-configuration`
+* If you use iTerm2, enable "Applications in terminal may access system clipboard"
+* Map caps lock to esc.